WICG/client-hints-infrastructure/README.md

 ### HTTP Example

-A first-party server sending the following header `Permissions-Policy: ch-example=( "foo.com" "bar.com"), ch-example-2="foobar.org"` as part of a top-level navigation response will delegate the `example` hint to the "foo.com" and "bar.com" origins and `example-2` to the "foobar.org" origin.
+A server sending the following header `Permissions-Policy: ch-example=( "foo.com" "bar.com"), ch-example-2="foobar.org"` as part of a top-level navigation response will delegate the `example` hint to the "foo.com" and "bar.com" origins and `example-2` to the "foobar.org" origin.
 So, the client would know